Portable sawmill: History

-More recently, with the invention of the Wood-Mizer in 1982, portable bandsaw mills represented a dramatic shift in design.
+With the invention of the Wood-Mizer in 1982, portable bandsaw mills represented a dramatic shift in design.
 Unlike traditional mills, they used a thin-kerf blade of the type used on a band saw rather than a circular blade, which reduced weight and cost, and reduced the size and weight of the bearings and support blocks.
 The smaller kerf on these blades dramatically increased the yield from a given log.
 Use of band blades also allowed for a different design where the head, consisting of the blade and a power source, moves back and forth while the log remains stationary.
 This is in contrast to traditional mills where the log moves on a trolley while the blade remains fixed.
 Many companies now manufacture and sell personal and portable sawmills, including companies like Norwood Industries, Hud Son, TimberKing and Woodland Mills.

 Larger mills have recently come on the market which are portable only in sections.
 These cut faster and can handle larger logs but do require additional set up.